 Step 2 focuses on ‘Interest‘.
 Once you have found your audience you need to make sure you don’t lose them.
 ‘Interest’ focusses on how to communicate with your ideal candidate and give them a reason to keep reading.

-Click here if you want to read more about the BIM job board and trial it free for 3 months.
+Click here to trial the BIM job board free for 3 months.

 “I have to say some of the applications that have come through have been excellent.
 We have 5 interviews to arrange for next week with some really strong looking CV’s”